stratisMarkou/check-shape/README.md

     # Do an einsum, blip shape (B, 2, 5)
     blip = np.einsum('bdi, bjd -> bij', bar1, bar2)
 ```
 Which (in my opinion) is more readable.
 The `check_shape` will raise a `ShapeError` whenever the arrays don't match the shapes given.
-Now you have a line of code which is both a shape-checking assertion, which also serves as an inline comment, which won't go stale!
+Now you have a line of code which is both a shape-checking assertion, and also an inline comment -- which won't go stale!